fi-muni/PA165/tasks/seminar11.md

 git checkout -f seminar11_step3
 ```

 We want now to provide tests for SOAP requests and responses for the methods that have been created.
-In the test package **cz.fi.muni.pa165.ws.test**, open the class **ProductEndpointTest** and follow the TODOs.
+In the test package **cz.fi.muni.pa165.ws.test**, open the class **ProductEndpointTest** and add one test method for a Product that does not exist.

-In particular you will:
+In particular you need to:
-* add a test for an invalid product.
-When a product that does not exist in the service is requested, we want to return a SOAP Fault to the requestor.
+* when a product that does not exist in the service is requested, we want to return a SOAP Fault to the requestor.
 Hint: for this test, you can use serverOrReceiverFault() to test for the specific fault reason.
 To do this, you will also need a better way to manage exceptions, by using the **@SoapFault** annotation for exceptions that will be mapped to a SOAP Fault.
 Example given:

 ```
 @SoapFault(faultCode = FaultCode.SERVER, faultStringOrReason = "Product not found." )

 ```
+Remember to throw such an annotated exception from the **ProductEndpoint**, in case no product is found.

 The response in this case will be like the following: